RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-26-TryHackMe-Skynet-Writeup.md

 echo "www-data ALL=(root) NOPASSWD: ALL" > /etc/sudoers
 ```

 Once all the files are in place.
-Execute the `backup.sh` and it will write to the sudoers file as the root user.
+Execute the `backup.sh` script and it will write to the sudoers file with root SUID bit.
 Now our (www-data) user can execute a bash shell as root.

 ![](/assets/images/thm-skynet/root.png)

 ## Remediations